SeaQL/sea-streamer/README.md

 # SeaStreamer

-The universal stream processing toolkit
+The stream processing toolkit for Rust

 # Background